-All EC children will be dropped off at the side door to the staff on duty who will then supervise their entrance into the building.
+All EC children will be dropped off at the front door to the staff on duty who will then supervise their entrance into the building and escort them to their classroom.
 No child should exit a car before a teacher arrives at the car door.
 Safety requires that children be escorted from cars and toward the entrance.
-Participating in carpool drop-off fosters independence and a sense of "I can do this!" in our children.